ISO 45001 / OHSAS Transition

 Your organisation should have a process to determine and have access to health and safety legal requirements and other requirements applicable to its OH&S management system, and to determine how these requirements apply to that system.

 The process should cover:

-- What are the organisation’s legal and other requirements and how are they determined, accessed and kept up-to-date;
+1. What are your organisation’s (legal and other) requirements and how are they determined, accessed and kept up-to-date?

-- How do these legal and other requirements apply to the organisation’s activities, processes, plant & equipment, workforce, hazard profile & associated OH&S risks, the overall OH&SMS and its OH&S performance;
+2. How do these legal and other requirements apply to your organisation’s activities, processes, plant & equipment, workforce, hazard profile & associated OH&S risks, the overall OH&SMS and its OH&S performance?

-- How these legal and other requirements are taken into account when establishing, implementing, maintaining and continually improving the organisation’s OH&S management system.
+3. How are your legal (and other) requirements taken into account when establishing, implementing, maintaining and continually improving the organisation’s OH&S management system?

 If you’re struggling to understand what’s required, or how to implement the standard’s requirements into your business, then Synergos Consultancy can help.
 We have the expertise and knowledge to help you to upgrade your certification and get the most from ISO 45001.